Privacy Bias in Language Models: A Contextual Integrity-based Auditing Metric: Background and Related Work

-All the five parameter values matter.
-A change in any of the values results in a novel information flow.
-For instance, if instead of a doctor, a colleague is a recipient or instead of using the information for a medical check up, the information is made public, which could constitute a breach of an established social norm. \\ \textbf{Examining the breach.} After we detect a violation, as part of the normative assessment, we use the CI heuristic to examine the ethical, financial, social and even political implications~\cite{nissenbaumRespectContextBenchmark2015}.
-At the end of the process, we can either discard the novel information flow or modify the existing norm to better reflect the societal values and expectations.
-Several works have used the CI framework to gauge and evaluate privacy norms in different social context such as education~\cite{shvartzshnaider2016learning}, IoT~\cite{iot}, COVID-19 pandemic~\cite{zhang_stop_2022} and natural disasters~\cite{sanfilippo_disaster_2020}.
-They employed a survey methodology using CI-based vignettes to gauge the appropriateness of potential information flows.
-These vignettes are of the form:
+After we detect a norm violation, as part of the normative assessment, we use the CI heuristic to examine the ethical, financial, social and even political implications~\cite{nissenbaumRespectContextBenchmark2015}.
+In the end, we can either discard the novel information flow or modify the existing norm to better reflect the societal values and expectations.

+A growing number of works have used CI to gauge and evaluate privacy norms in different social context~\cite{shvartzshnaider2016learning,iot,zhang_stop_2022,sanfilippo_disaster_2020} using CI-based methodologies.
+These are increasingly being applied to evaluate LLMs' actions and responses (see the next section).